-\paragraph{Loss for inner maximization} Retrospective of the mini-max optimization problem in adversarial training, the inner maximization is for generating adversarial examples $x^{'}$ from clean examples $x$.
-Here, we use the commonly used CE loss to find adversarial examples as follows:
+\textbf{Loss for inner maximization.} Retrospective of the mini-max optimization problem in adversarial training, the inner maximization is for generating adversarial examples $x'$ from clean examples $x$.
+Here, we use the commonly used the cross-entropy loss to find adversarial examples as follows: